TRANSFERABLE TAX CREDITS

 Q7.
 HOW ARE TRANSFERABLE TAX CREDITS TREATED FOR ACCOUNTING AND TAXATION?

 Q8.
-DO BOUNS INCENTIVES APPLY TO TRANSFERABLE CREDITS?
+DO BONUS INCENTIVES APPLY TO TRANSFERABLE CREDITS?

 Q9.
 WHAT CARRYBACK OR CARRYFORWARD OPTIONS EXIST?